Why we are engaging with Forth Housing Association Ltd (Forth)

 What we will do

-- engage with Forth’s interim senior officer and governing body to seek assurance about its governance;
+- meet with Forth’s interim senior officer to discuss progress;

-- meet with Forth’s senior staff to discuss the business plan and other information;
+- meet with Forth’s senior staff to discuss the business plan and risks to the organisation;

-- review our regulatory strategy in light of this; and
+- review our regulatory strategy in the light of this; and

 Forth must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate: